 Because the former Palm Beach Mall housed so many closing businesses like Burdines, Borders, and Sears, the entire space was converted into an open-air mall.
 Known for its glamorous shopping, you’ll find the best shops in West Palm Beach right here.

 Browse luxury brands like Calvin Klein, Coach, J. Crew, Saks Fifth Avenue, and Kate Spade.
 The Marketplace at the Outlets includes Bed Bath & Beyond, Nordstrom Rack, Homegoods, Ulta Beauty, Old Navy, and even a Whole Foods Market!

-Once you’ve shopped ’till you dropped, relax at many of the Palm Beach Outlet’s dining options like First Watch, BJ’s, and TooJay’s.
-Even if you want just a quick nosh, you can grab gelato at Gelato-go or a cinnamon roll at Cinnabon.
+Once you’ve shopped ’til you dropped, relax at many of the Palm Beach Outlet’s dining options like First Watch, BJ’s, and TooJay’s.
+Even if you want just a quick nosh, you can grab a gelato at Gelato-go or a cinnamon roll at Cinnabon.

 One of the most relaxing activities also happens to be one of the best things to do in West Palm Beach!
 A walk through Mounts Botanical Gardens will inspire and educate its guests through the beauty of nature.

-The oldest and largest public garden in Palm County, Mounts Botanical Gardens has wondered guests for over 40 years with 14 acres of tropical oasis.
-Inside you’ll find 25 display gardens with 2,000 species of plants, including those native to Florida.
+The oldest and largest public garden in Palm County, Mounts Botanical Gardens has wowed guests for over 40 years with 14 acres of tropical oasis.
+Inside, you’ll find twenty-five display gardens with 2,000 species of plants, including those native to Florida.

 See a variety of the world’s most popular flowers in the Rose and Fragrance Gardens, which also has many fragrant, flowering trees.
 In the Dry Stream Bed Gardens, water runs through a common swale surrounded by plants like eucalyptus and bamboo.